Shagshag/prestashop-documentation/PageCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Page.php line 107
+* This method is defined in [classes/Page.php line 107](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Page.php#107)

 #### Arguments